REAL Services volunteers provide nutrition, self-sufficiency, education, and protection for 30,000 people in Northern Indiana each year.

 Guardianship Advocate

 Through its Adult Guardianship Services Program, REAL Services offers legal care and protection to seniors who are unable to make their own financial and medical decisions and have no one to serve in this capacity on their behalf.
 To enhance the seniors' quality of life, volunteers from the community serve as Guardian Volunteer Advocates (GVAs) for individuals.
-As a GVA, you will do more than just visit a client—you will serve as their personal advocate, monitoring their care and ensuring that they’re getting the treatment and support that they need.
+As a GVA, you will do more than just visit the person—you will serve as their advocate, monitoring their care and ensuring that they’re getting the treatment and support that they need.

 Handyperson